eldskald/creative-block/README.md

 This project is me trying to learn C++ with [raylib](https://github.com/raysan5/raylib).

+You can play the game or download it on [eldskald.itch.io/creative-block](https://eldskald.itch.io/creative-block).

 ## Dependencies

 This project is using the GNU Toolchain for C/C++ development, in particular, the [GNU Compiler Collection](https://www.gnu.org/software/gcc), the [MinGW-w64](https://www.mingw-w64.org/) compilers and [make](https://www.gnu.org/software/make).
 If you want to make an HTML5 build, you need to install [emsdk](https://emscripten.org/docs/getting_started/downloads.html).
 See more details on below.